Header menu logo F# Header menu logo Averest

 bufOrd : string[]

-constr : seq<TwoSAT>
+constr : TwoSAT seq

 Returns: bool

-VertexDisjointCover2MoveCode dpn
+VertexDisjointCover2MoveCode constMode varMap dpn

-Full Usage: VertexDisjointCover2MoveCode dpn
+Full Usage: VertexDisjointCover2MoveCode constMode varMap dpn

 Parameters: